dogboy21/serializationisbad/README.md

 **KEEP IN MIND THAT THIS LIST IS DEFINITELY NOT COMPLETE!
 THESE ARE JUST THE MODS WE ARE CURRENTLY AWARE OF!** CurseForge is already investigating the issue internally so we hope we can get a nearly complete list of vulnerable mods and versions in the future.

+**Also please keep in mind that this is a VULNERABILITY (one that also affected many other software projects in the past), not something added to the affected mods with any malicious intents.
+So don't harass any mod authors because their mods are affected and also don't call affected mods viruses or something else.
+That's just completely wrong.**

 We have moved our affected mods list to another location!
 See the link below:

 **[Affected Mods List](docs/mods.md)**